strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 You can define how often checks are made on the health of consumers within a consumer group.
 If consumers fail within a consumer group, a rebalance is triggered and partition ownership is reassigned to the members of the group.
 You want to get the timings of your checks just right so that the consumer group can recover quickly, but unnecessary rebalances are not triggered.
 And you use two properties to do it: `session.timeout.ms` and `heartbeat.interval.ms`.

-`session.timeout.ms`
+* **`session.timeout.ms`**
-: Specifies the maximum amount of time in milliseconds a consumer within a consumer group can be out of contact with a broker before being considered inactive and a _rebalancing_ is triggered between the active consumers in the group.
-Setting the `session.timeout.ms` property lower means failing consumers are detected earlier, and rebalancing can take place quicker.
+Specifies the maximum amount of time in milliseconds a consumer within a consumer group can be out of contact with a broker before being considered inactive and a _rebalancing_ is triggered between the active consumers in the group.
+Setting the ** * * `session.timeout.ms` property lower means failing consumers are detected earlier, and rebalancing can take place quicker.
 However, you don't want to set the timeout so low that the broker fails to receive an _all-clear_ heartbeat in time and triggers an unnecessary rebalance.

-`heartbeat.interval.ms`
+* **`heartbeat.interval.ms`**
-: Specifies the interval in milliseconds between _heartbeat_ checks to the consumer group coordinator to indicate that a consumer is active and connected.
+Specifies the interval in milliseconds between _heartbeat_ checks to the consumer group coordinator to indicate that a consumer is active and connected.
 The heartbeat interval must be lower, usually by a third, than the session timeout interval.
 Decreasing the heartbeat interval according to anticipated rebalances reduces the chance of accidental rebalancing, but bear in mind that frequent heartbeat checks increase the overhead on broker resources.

 ```properties
 # ...